Life is mundane. True? False?

-Admittedly, some entries deteriorate, morphing into thinly veiled rants rather than gratitude expressed; some are even pathetic and annoying and misery-gutsy.
+Some entries deteriorate, morphing into thinly veiled rants rather than gratitude expressed.
+Some are even pathetic and annoying and misery-gutsy.

 Lots of people pen gratitude and wax lyrical about how it has changed their lives.
 I often bore myself nearly to death with my wooden entries and unimaginative phrases.
 Has it been of any benefit to me then?